 Slow Cooker Hawaiian Pineapple Chicken

-I first made this Instant Pot Hawaiian pulled pork.
+First when I got this idea into my head I made it as a batch of Instant Pot Hawaiian chicken.
+This one has similar flavors but takes longer.
+A great one for a throw it in and be ready at the end of the day though.
 It was incredible and we all loved the sweet and tanginess of this dish.
 Now it was time to use this basic idea in a slow cooker recipe using chicken.

 You just throw everything in in the morning and let it get tender while you’re away.
 When you’re ready just fluff up some rice or shred and serve inside tortillas as tacos.
 For a faster version try Ninja Foodi pineapple chicken but as for the old fashioned way, this is a hit.